Whyshnavi/RAG_PROJECT/README.md

 # Features

-Built and tested in Google Colab (no local setup required) Load documents from the web using LangChain WebBaseLoader Split text into chunks with RecursiveCharacterTextSplitter Store and query embeddings using Chroma Vector Database Use Google Generative AI embeddings for semantic search End-to-end RAG workflow in a Jupyter Notebook
+Built and tested in Google Colab

+Load documents from the web using LangChain WebBaseLoader

+Split text into chunks with RecursiveCharacterTextSplitter

+Store and query embeddings using Chroma Vector Database

+Use Google Generative AI embeddings for semantic search

+End-to-end RAG workflow in a Jupyter Notebook

 # Files

-RAG_PROJECT.ipynb → The main Colab notebook with the full pipeline README.md → Project documentation
+RAG_PROJECT.ipynb → The main Colab notebook with the full pipeline

+README.md → Project documentation

 # How to Run (Google Colab)

 Open the notebook in Google Colab:

 Click here: Open in Colab

 Upload the RAG_project.ipynb file

 Install required dependencies inside Colab:

   !pip install langchain langchain_chroma langchain_community langchain_core langchain_google_genai langchain_text_splitters bs4